-- Any student or staff person with symptoms not explained by another non-infectious condition diagnosed by a medical professional needs to be tested for COVID-19. - Per this directive, symptomatic individuals must be tested within 48 hours of symptom onset, and provide test results within 72 hours. - If the medical provider for the individual with symptoms cannot guarantee a 72-hour turnaround in test results, the symptomatic individual must seek out a different lab.
+- Any student or staff person with symptoms not explained by another noninfectious condition diagnosed by a medical professional needs to be tested for COVID-19. - Per this directive, symptomatic individuals must be tested within 48 hours of symptom onset, and provide test results within 72 hours. - If the medical provider for the individual with symptoms cannot guarantee a 72-hour turnaround in test results, the symptomatic individual must use the school's designated testing laboratory: